Companies like Honda and Dropbox are taking centre stage in their industries by integrating music into their brand engagement model.

 Honda

-Honda are steadily promoting themselves as more than a car company.
-In doing so, they have created the Honda Stage, where Millennials can gain access to live music from their favourite artists.
+By doing so, it has created the Honda Stage, where Millennials can gain access to live music from their favourite artists.
 To add to this, Honda has also created playlists on YouTube and a growing music community, building their mobile brand engagement that sits in the pockets of their target audience.

 When asked why Honda has introduced this new wave of mobile brand engagement, Tom Peyton, Assistant Vice President of Advertising and Marketing for American Honda, told Forbes “We want to take this to a whole new level that’s not really being done by anyone else.
 We want to be a blue-chip company that gets into the music content and curation business and creates our own advertising platform from it.”

-The results so far show that the Honda Civic is the industry’s top selling car model to millennials in 2016 (PRNewswire).
+The results thus far show that the Honda Civic was the industry’s top selling car model to millennials in 2016 (PRNewswire).
 Currently, the Honda Stage YouTube channel has over 30 playlists with over 1 million views, thanks to artists like Macklemore, Ryan Lewis and Ariana Grande.

 Dropbox